areaDetector/areaDetector/_sources/ADHamamatsuDCAM/ADHamamatsuDCAM.rst.txt

   - DCAM-SDK4, which contains the SDK library that ADHamamatsuDCAM_ calls.

 DCAM-API on Linux is officially supported on Ubuntu 22.04 LTS and Debian 11.
-The Active Silicon CoaXPress driver does not build on RHEL 9/CentOS 9.
-The driver fails to compile, because g++ 11.5 is stricter than the g++ on supported OS versions.
-Hopefully this will be fixed in the future.

 DCAM-SDK4 is downloaded as a .zip file for Windows, and a tar.gz file for Linux.
 These do not contain an installer, so there is no standard location for the dcamsdk4 directory,